nyacly/rutooro-mt-model/README.md

 # Rutooro-English Machine Translation

-This repository fine-tunes the `facebook/nllb-200-distilled-600M` model on a small English↔Rutooro corpus (~16k sentence pairs).
+This repository fine-tunes the `facebook/nllb-200-distilled-600M` model on an English↔Rutooro corpus.

 ## Structure